stolostron/multicloud-operators-subscription/docs/troubleshooting_guidence.md

 This CLI is for getting the package level AppSub Status on a given managed cluster

 As a result, either the cluster level or the app level subscription Report doesn’t directly provide the detailed status for an application.
 It turns out holding such detailed status for all applications in the cluster level subscriptionReport increases the size of the cluster subscriptionReport dramatically.
 Accordingly it impacts the whole performance of the hub cluster.
-It is necessary to provide a backend CLI, so that the end users can get the detailed status for an application deployed on a specific cluster.
+It is necessary to provide a hub backend CLI, so that the end users can run it on the hub cluster for getting the detailed status for an application deployed on a specific cluster.
 ```
 % getAppSubStatus.sh -c <managed cluster Name> -s <AppSub Namespace> -n <Appsub Name>
 // the relative package level AppSub status CR on the managed cluster will be fetched and displayed.